JuheonYi/JuheonYi.github.io/_pages/cv.md

 * Institute of Computer Technology, Seoul National University, Jun.
 2020 ~ Aug.
 2020
   * Researcher, as part of the alternative military service

-* Institute of New Media and Communications (INMC), Seoul National University, Nov.
+* Institute of New Media and Communications, Seoul National University, Nov.
 2018 ~ May.
 2020
   * Researcher, as part of the alternative military service

 ## Honors & Awards